gemdrive/gemdrive.io/pages/index.md

 However, a few pieces are still missing/underspecified:

 * Listing directory contents.
+GemDrive would be useful if it *only* added this.
 * Partial writes (update only a portion of a file).
 * Authentication and authorization.
 * Copying between remote servers without downloading the data to the client.
+* Protections against accidentally deleting large amounts of data.

+GemDrive simply provides opinionated answers for these pieces.

+# What does it look like?

 Here's a taste of GemDrive in action.
 For a complete description, see the [protocol page][2].

-Note that for brevity the requests below don't show the necessary auth.
-When the server starts up it prints a master key which then must be included either in the Authorization: Bearer header or the access_token query parameter.
+Note that for brevity the requests below don't show the usual auth.
+When the server starts up it prints a master key which then must be included either in the `Authorization: Bearer <token>` header or the `access_token` query parameter.

 Alternatively you can mark a directory or file as public.
-We'll assume that has already been done for the following requests.
+We'll assume that has already been done for the following requests, although it's something you would pretty much never want to do even on localhost.

 ## Preliminaries